umasuryateja/customer_behavior_analysis/README.md

 ## 📂 Dataset

-* The dataset contains customer-related information such as demographics, purchasing behavior, and transaction details
+* The dataset contains customer-related information such as demographics, purchasing behavior, and transaction details.
-* Includes structured data suitable for analysis in Python and SQL
+* Includes structured data suitable for analysis in Python and SQL.
-* Used for identifying trends, patterns, and customer segments
+* Used for identifying trends, patterns, and customer segments.

 ---